AlreadyTakenJonas/bachelorThesisSummary/README.md

 better.subtraction        | Computes the signed distance between two modular numbers. check.version             | Checks if the running R script is compatible with the used version of this library.
-This library does change a lot in a short period of time. check.attachment.elabftw  | Checks the attachment of an entry in the online labbook eLabFTW for missing, misspelled and duplicate files.
+This library does change a lot in a short period of time. check.attachment.elabftw  | Checks the attachment of an entry in the online labbook eLabFTW for missing, misspelled and duplicate files. getStokes.from.expData    | Preprocessing function for experiments that measure the Stokes vector of lasers before and after travelling trough an optical fiber.
+This function calculates the first three Stokes parameters for all measurements from GET.elabftw's or parseTable.elabftw's output.
+The return values of getStokes.from.metaData and getStokes.from.expData have the same format. getStokes.from.metaData   | Preprocessing function for experiments that measure the Stokes vector of lasers before and after travelling trough an optical fiber.
+This function calculates the first three Stokes parameters for the meta data of the experiment from GET.elabftw's or parseTable.elabftw's output.
+The return values of getStokes.from.metaData and getStokes.from.expData have the same format.